Johan August Gripenstedt: Military career

 However, Gripenstedt's plans for a civilian career promptly changed and in 1828 he left the university for the Royal War Academy in Stockholm.
-After completing his education at the Royal War Academy, Gripenstedt became a Second Lieutenant at the Göta Artillery Regiment in Gothenburg, in 1831.
-Following further education at the Marieberg Upper Military School from 1832 to 1835, Gripenstedt was in 1837 promoted to the rank of Lieutenant and, in 1841, to the rank of Artillery Staff Officer.
+After completing his education at the Royal War Academy, Gripenstedt became a underlöjtnant at the Göta Artillery Regiment in Gothenburg, in 1831.
+Following further education at the Marieberg Upper Military School from 1832 to 1835, Gripenstedt was in 1837 promoted to the rank of lieutenant and, in 1841, to the rank of Artillery Staff officer.
 At this time however, Gripenstedt had already started a new career as a politician.
-In 1846 he was at his own request released from military service.
+In 1846, he was at his own request released from military service.

 Politics and entrepreneurship

 Johan August Gripenstedt by Fritz von Dardel.

 Gripenstedt first entered politics as a representative of the nobility at the Riksdag of 1840–1841.
-He soon distinguished himself as a skillful speaker and was elected to the parliament's Committee on the Accords (bevillningsutskottet).
+He soon distinguished himself as a skillful speaker and was elected to the parliament's Committee of Ways and Means.
 Through his marriage into the Anckarswärd family in 1842, Gripenstedt became affiliated with the "liberal landowners'"-faction of the parliament, led by Carl Henrik Anckarswärd.
 In the end of 1841, Gripenstedt was elected to the parliament's powerful Committee on the Constitution, which at this time worked on a new representative reform.
 As opposed to the conservative group of the parliament, Gripenstedt was a strong adherent of free elections and general suffrage long before this was realized in Sweden.
-During start of the Riksdag of 1847, Gripenstedt was elected to the Committee of the State.
+During start of the Riksdag of 1847, Gripenstedt was elected to the Committee of Supply.

 As a trustee of Carl Henrik Anckarswärd, and later as the owner of estates such as Nynäs Castle in Södermanland, Gripenstedt became a successful entrepreneur within the grain exports and iron industry.